Area(s) of Expertise

-My extension program is focused on field crops across the state, primarily cotton, corn, sorghum, soybeans, and wheat.
-My goal in extension is to bring relevant, timely and scientifically based information and solutions to North Carolina’s field crop producers.
-My current focus is generating support and curricula for county agent training and increasing non-Bt refuge compliance.
-My program’s broad research objectives include the improvement and expansion of integrated pest management practices and knowledge for insect pests of corn, small grains, soybean, and cotton.
-I wish to characterize important biological and ecological factors of arthropod pests and associated organisms in these crops.
-My major focal organisms are Helicoverpa zea and stink bugs, which are pests that have been influenced from the widespread adoption of Bt field crops across the state.
-My lab’s position in the eastern portion of the state is exclusive in the department and provides graduate students a unique learning experience.
+We are focused on positive impacts and outcomes for our stakeholders, including agents, producers, crop consultants, and the agricultural industry.
+Our goal is to bring this in a relevant, timely, scientific, and understandable fashion to benefit NC field crop producers.
+We are currently focused on generating support and curricula for agent training and increasing non-Bt refuge compliance.
+Our broad research objectives include the improvement of integrated pest management practices and knowledge for insect pests of corn, small grains, soybean, and cotton.
+We wish to characterize important biological and ecological factors of arthropod pests in these crops.
+Our focal organisms are Helicoverpa zea and stink bugs, which have been influenced from the widespread adoption of Bt field crops across the state; similar insects are major worldwide issues.
+Our position in the eastern portion of the state is exclusive in the department and provides graduate students a unique learning experience.

 BA, Biology, Spanish Minor, Point Loma Nazarene University (2002)